top of page

 6 And now ye know what withholdeth that he might be revealed in his time.

-7 For the mystery of iniquity doth already work: only He (Christ's Holy Spirit through the Church) who now letteth will let, until He be taken out of the way (at the time of the rapture).
+7 For the mystery of iniquity doth already work: only He (Christ's Holy Spirit through the Church) who now letteth (see NOTE #2) will let, until He be taken out of the way (at the time of the rapture).

 8 And then shall that Wicked (the Antichrist) be revealed, whom the Lord shall consume with the spirit of His mouth, and shall destroy with the brightness of His coming (His Second Advent):

 All Paul was saying to the Thessalonians was that the particular day of Christ's Second Advent was not "at hand" as was being rumored.
-The same thing would be true if such was being rumored today!
+The same thing would be true if such was being rumored today.
 Before Christ returns to reign, the Antichrist will be revealed and the seven years of Daniel's 70th Week will transpire.
 According to Paul's words, we who are a part of the Church will not see the Antichrist revealed.
+This is also the position of most everyone who holds to the common pre-trib view.
 While he may be alive even now, this is different than being revealed.
 Before any of this occurs, the Church will be gathered to Christ during the rapture.
 It is upon the basis of this that Paul beseeches his readers to not be troubled.
 Read the account again with these things in mind.

 Other Bible references where the Day of the Lord and similar phrases are found should also be considered in light of whether the word day is being used in the broad or strict sense.
 One thing is certain: Whether the sense is broad or strict, what days these shall be!